Table of Contents

 You can tell when your strings are getting old because they will sound dull.
 They might also start to change color.
 The first sign of this is usually a slight darkening near the bridge.
 This is corrosion and will eventually destroy them.

 This is all normal when it comes to electric and acoustic guitar strings.
 Over time, they naturally wear, begin to sound bad and might even smell or change colors.

 Wrong Guitar Pick

 While most players just assume the guitar pick is harmless to the strings, this is not true.
 Every time you strike the strings with a plectrum, it creates wear and stress on them.

-Once you have verified that your guitar parts are in good shape and not causing your premature string failure, explore your pick type.
+Verified that your guitar parts are in good shape.
+If they are not causing your premature string failure, explore your pick type.
 If you are using a rigid material, try something softer and see if it helps.

 Maybe it’s too thick and causing you to snap strings as often as you do.
 Try something lighter and see if it makes a difference.